Numerics88/n88ParaViewPlugins/Build-Linux.md

 ## Create a working directory somewhere

 You can arrange this however you want of course.
-Here I only give an example so subssequently I can give concrete paths.
+Here I only give an example so subsequently I can give concrete paths.
 You will have to change all the paths to your scheme.

 ```sh